typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 ### Defining breaking changes

 When making a change to the types of the public interface, it is subject to the same constraints as runtime code: *breaking the published types entails a breaking change.* Not all changes to published types are *breaking*, however: some changes will continue to allow user code to continue working without any issue.
-Thus, a *breaking* change to types is a change where previously-legal code will cause previously-working code to stop type-checking.
+Thus, a *breaking* change to types is a change where previously-allowed code will stop type-checking.

 #### Breaking changes to type definitions